Joy Morrissey: Parliamentary career

-Morrisey was elected to Parliament as MP for Beaconsfield at the 2019 general election with 56.1% of the vote and a majority of 15,712.
+Morrissey was elected to Parliament as MP for Beaconsfield at the 2019 general election with 56.1% of the vote and a majority of 15,712.

 In April 2020, Morrissey was appointed Parliamentary Private Secretary (PPS) to the Foreign and Commonwealth Office.
 She was appointed PPS to the Deputy Prime Minister and Secretary of State for Justice, Dominic Raab in October 2020.

 On 15 December 2021, Morrissey criticised the influence that unelected public health officials were able to exert on public policy during the COVID-19 pandemic, arguing that policy decisions should be made by those accountable to the public.

 In February 2022, she was appointed as a PPS to the Prime Minister, working alongside Lia Nici and James Duddridge.

 Morrissey endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 Morrissey was appointed Assistant Government Whip on 8 July 2022 by the outgoing Johnson administration.
 On 8 September 2022 she was reappointed an Assistant Government Whip as part of the new Government of Prime Minister Liz Truss, one of very few people to make the transition from the Johnson to the Truss administration.

 On 27 October 2022 Morrissey was reappointed an Assistant Government Whip once again by her third Prime Minister, Rishi Sunak.

-In February 2023, Morrisey was re-selected as the Conservative candidate for Beaconsfield at the 2024 general election.
+In February 2023, Morrissey was re-selected as the Conservative candidate for Beaconsfield at the 2024 general election.

 In June 2023, she was one of six Conservative MPs to vote against censuring Boris Johnson following the Commons Privileges Committee investigation.

 In November 2023, Morrissey celebrated the decision by the British government to block the development of a data centre on the site of a former quarry next to the M25.

 At the 2024 general election, Morrissey was re-elected to Parliament as MP for Beaconsfield with a decreased vote share of 38.8% and a decreased majority of 5,455.
 She was appointed Shadow Minister for Energy Security and Net Zero and an Opposition whip in the Opposition frontbench of Rishi Sunak July 2024.